I had a great Labor Day, choosing my labor of love to be sewing on my Sampler Spree quilt. I got it all joined and boy am I happy about that!

 And I used a couple extra blocks I made to make a coordinating pillow with my quilt.

 The Collector is sized 67 1/2 x 65" and is also made from Fat Eighths with background and border fabrics added.
-This would also be a good scrappy project.
+This would also be a good scrappy project (especially if you have a piece of fabric that you have been saving for a ''special project'').
 Look for pieces for your vessels that are 8 1/2" high and 8 1/2 wide to fit the larger jars and vases.
+Also, if you have a bunch of fat quarters in your craft stash, this would be the perfect quilt to use them in!

 Designer of colorful florals for Moda fabrics.
 Modern to transitional quilt designer.
 Illustrator, sewist, crafter.